Frequently Asked Questions

 Employees are often here outside of office, pick-up and drop-off hours to feed, tend to and care for the pets.
 For the safety and security of the pets ; employees are not permitted to open the doors for any reason before or after office hours.

 Do you require a temperament test before my dog can stay with you?

 We do not require a temperament test.
 We have several areas for your pets to play.
 They may be separated from another pet if their personalities just don’t mesh.
-Your pet will be kenneled if he or she shows signs of aggression.
+Your pet will be kenneled and you will be called to pick him/her up if he or she shows signs of aggression.

 Do I need to book grooming appointments in advance?

 We’re happy to take walk-ins when we have availability.
 However; our grooming appointments are in high demand .Booking an appointment for a grooming service ahead of time is highly recommended.